telink-semi/tc_ble_single_sdk/doc/tc_ble_single_sdk_Release_Note.md

 * **Application**
   - Fixed: When the local Central device supports SMP while the peer Peripheral device does not support SMP, the local Central device cannot send the Connection Update Indication packet.
   - Fixed: GPIO setting error in C1T362A5 boards.
+  - Fixed: TC321X audio setting error.
 * **Controller**
   - Fixed: Connection failure caused by some extreme parameters of connection indication packet (transmitWindowOffset = 0 and TX packet is sent at the beginning of Transmit Window).
-* **CoC**
+* **CoC**(Connection-oriented channels)
-  - Fixed: Incorrect parameter validation logic when establishing new CoC(Connection-oriented channels) channels.
+  - Fixed: Incorrect parameter validation logic when establishing new CoC channels.
 * **Driver**
   - Fixed (TC321X A0) : MCU reboot failure after OTA when calling start_reboot.